GPUOpen-Tools/radeon_gpu_profiler/docs/source/InstructionTiming.rst

 allow for instruction prefetching or for padding purposes.
 The hardware does not execute this instruction.

-Such instructions may also be present in the ISA view in the Pipeline Summary.
+Such instructions may also be present in the ISA view in the Pipeline state pane.

 \ **Note**